tardate/LittleArduinoProjects/Electronics101/CD4011/TouchSwitch/README.md

 ## Notes

-This is a common touch switch circuit based on two NAND gate from a CD4011.
+This is a common touch switch circuit based on two NAND gates from a CD4011.

 I've made touch pads from a small piece of copper-clad circuit board, with pins for plugging into a breadboard.